 - Fish oil

-I plan to cover each of these nutrients in greater detail over my next several blog posts.
-Today, I want to start with a re-cap of the immune system and what it is.
-This is important foundational piece that should be understood first because I think our immune systems are a really important defense against cancer.
+I plan to cover each of these nutrients in greater detail over my next several Cancer Bites blog posts.
+But before that, I want to start with a re-cap of the immune system and what it is.
+This is important foundational piece that should be understood first.
+The way I see it, there are 3 Keys To Cancer Risk Reduction which are:

 The immune system is comprised of two parts – the innate and the acquired.
 The innate immune system is what we are born with and it includes our skin and mucus membranes, which help protect us from the outside world.
 Our innate immune system also includes certain cellular soldiers such as neutrophils, macrophages, eosinophils , dendritic cells and the natural killer cells (these are my favourite—they have such a great name!).
 If you want more detail, here is a good video that explains the innate immune system.

 The other part of our immune system—the acquired immune system—designs a specific attacker for each bacteria, virus or other pathogen that invades our body.
 This is a great explanation of the acquired immune system.
 Cells of the acquired immune system include the T cells (made in the Thymus) and B cells (made in the Bone marrow).

-If you want to learn more on the immune system, there is another video I recommend you watch.
-You can find it here.
+If you want to learn more on the immune system, there is another video I recommend you watch called The Immune System Explained.

 Your immune system doesn’t just protect you against the flu and colds.
 There are parts of the immune system that also protect you from cancer.
 Unlike invading bacteria and viruses though, cancer cells (with some exceptions like H. pylori bacteria, which are thought to be responsible for some stomach cancers and human papilloma virus (HPV), which is responsible for cervical cancer) are your own body’s cells, but with a defect.